BestNoob/pbsv.cfg/README.md

 - pb_sv_writecfg pbucon.use
 - pb_sv_restart (wait 30 seconds until pb has been restarted)

-now your server should be correctly listed for the PB streaming, and the settings hould apply.
+now your server should be correctly listed for the PB streaming, and the settings should apply.
 After this you can re-add the lines of my server.cfg to the server.cfg and pbucon.use
 (strg+a, strg+c, strg+v - copy and paste)

 > [!NOTE]
 > ### Special info for LINUX Servers: ###
 On Linux servers you have to do the same steps but **additionally copy your PunkBuster folder to "/cod4server/.callofduty4/pb/"**
 If you dont set basepath and homepath it is creating a hidden folder (instead of the Windows AppData) but this folder is missing the needed pb files.
-LINUX Servers need all the Windows (.dll) + Linux (.so) files inside the pb folder.
+LINUX Servers need all the Windows (.dll) + Linux (.so) files inside the pb folder. (gamename_win32.zip & gamename_linux.zip)

 - pb_sv_writecfg
 - pb_sv_writecfg pbucon.use